12gaugekenshin/idk-what-im-doing/README.md

 Energy-Proof Integration (via KII / ZETA for carbon accounting)

 Example Codes (I do not code!
 These examples were generated as a concept to further embody the idea!
-They probably will not work as i have no clue on developing / writing code!)
+They probably will not work as I have no clue on developing / writing code!)

 See /idk's for Rust and Python prototypes.
 These (would if working) generate JSON events representing model checkpoints and compute proofs, ready for later integration with Kaspa RPC.